Otter Creek Golf Course

 John “Spider” Miller, captain of the 2015 Walker Cup team, says “the Donald Ross Course at French Lick and Otter Creek are my two favorite courses in Indiana.”

-Many championship tournaments have been held at this property, including: the U.S. Amateur Public Links Championship, AJGA tournaments, NCAA regional championships, the Independent Youth classic, and the Indiana Men’s Amateur Championship – 26 times.
+Many championship tournaments have been held at this property, including the U.S. Amateur Public Links Championship, multiple AJGA tournaments, NCAA regional championships, the Independent Youth classic, and the Indiana Men’s Amateur Championship – 26 times.
 The course has also served as a qualification site for the U.S and Senior Open, plus the National Public Links.

 YOU MAY ALSO LIKE…